Milton Public Records Directory

 Criminal Records

-Criminal records in Lafayette Parish encompass felony, misdemeanor, traffic offenses, and sex offender registry information.
-The Lafayette Parish Sheriff's Office and local police departments maintain these records, while the Louisiana Bureau of Investigation provides statewide background checks.
+Criminal records in Lafayette Parish cover felony, misdemeanor, traffic offenses, and sex offender registry information.
 Residents can request background checks through the sheriff's office or directly from the state bureau.
-The records include details of convictions, sentencing, and any ongoing legal proceedings, providing a comprehensive view of an individual's criminal history.
+The records include details of convictions, sentencing, and any ongoing legal proceedings, providing a view of an individual's criminal history.

 Public Records Access